afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 > argued for could well be deeply mistaken.
 Time and time again Daniel's book
 > highlighted that our intuitions are often wrong.
 This wasted millions of
 > man-hours spent on achieving stuff ineffectively by people who didn't
-> *really* want to achieve had they thought about it more logically.
-I *need*
+> *really* want to achieve it had they thought about it more logically.
+I
-> some new, solid knowledge on how to be sure that I avoid similar traps.
+> *need* some new, solid knowledge on how to be sure that I avoid similar
+> traps.

 -----------